-Table 8 Combined asset funding gap Asset Maintenance (\$,000) Renewals (\$,000) Infrastructure Backlog (\$,000) Average funding required per annum (5 years) (\$,000) Average funding required per annum (5 years+) (\$,000)
+Table 8 Combined asset funding gap Asset Maintenance (\$,000) Renewals (\$,000) Infrastructure Backlog (\$,000) Average funding required per annum (5 years) (\$,000) Average funding required per annum (5 years+) (\$,000) Kiama Municipal Council -859 -4,572 -162.2 -5,593 -5,411

-Kiama Municipal

-Council -859 -4,572 -162.2 -5,593 -5,411

-[&]quot;If the asset gap is to be addressed over the short term (five years), additional funding in the order of \$5.6m per annum is required.
+If the asset gap is to be addressed over the short term (five years), additional funding in the order of \$5.6m per annum is required.

 We have not included the funding gap related to the operating performance ratio in this table as that would not present a realistic picture of the required expenditure.
 Once Council exceeds the Asset Renewal Ratio benchmark for the modelled period the infrastructure backlog reduces.
 Any increase in expenditure on maintenance or renewals will flow through to affect the operating revenue and expenses of Council and therefore the operating performance ratio.
 Additionally, Council may choose to address the funding gaps identified in this report by increasing revenue, shifting funding from another service or activity, reducing overall costs, or a combination of all the above.
 This will all affect the other ratio.
-It is therefore not considered possible to simply add the operational funding gap and the asset funding gap identified below together into a single figure."
+It is therefore not considered possible to simply add the operational funding gap and the asset funding gap identified below together into a single figure.

-Source: Morrison Low Kiama Municipal Council FFTF Improvement Proposal - January 2016 Page 14 (Attachment 5 in Other Attachments)
+Source: Morrison Low Kiama Municipal Council FFTF Improvement Proposal - January 2016 Page 14 (Attachment 3 in Other Attachments - Other)

-"The community has supported Council's direction.
-As a result, Kiama Municipal Council proposes to continue with its SRV and improvement efficiencies already factored into the current Long Term Financial Plan and include a series of ongoing service reviews that will ensure that Council continues to provide efficient and effective service to the community"
+The community has supported Council's direction.
+As a result, Kiama Municipal Council proposes to continue with its SRV and improvement efficiencies already factored into the current Long Term Financial Plan and include a series of ongoing service reviews that will ensure that Council continues to provide efficient and effective service to the community.

-Source: Morrison Low Kiama Municipal Council FFTF Improvement Proposal - January 2016 Page 3 (Attachment 5 in Other Attachments)
+Source: Morrison Low Kiama Municipal Council FFTF Improvement Proposal - January 2016 Page 3 (Attachment 3 in Other Attachments - Other)

-To further highlight this point, the table below shows the Infrastructure Renewal Ratio that has resulted from this funding gap over the past four years.
+To further highlight this point, the table below shows the Infrastructure Renewals Ratio that has resulted from this funding gap over the four years 2013-14 to 2016-17.

 Excluding Contributed Assets

-2013/14 2014/15 2015/16 2016/17
+2013-14 2014-15 2015-16 2016-17

-1. Infrastructure renewals ratio
+Infrastructure renewals

+ratio

-Asset renewals (1) 3,844 1,747 6,274 3,333
+Asset renewals 3,844 1,747 6,274 3,333

+Depreciation, amortisation

-Depreciation, amortisation and impairment 6,712 6,769 4,949 4,852
+and impairment 6,712 6,769 4,949 4,852

-Infrastructure renewals ratio 57.27% 25.81% 126.77% 68.69%
+Infrastructure renewals 57.27% 25.81% 126.77% 68.69%

+ratio 57.27% 23.01% 120.1170 00.09%

 Benchmark 100% 100% 100% 100%